-Universal Flash Storage (UFS) is specifically tailored for mobile applications and computing systems requiring high performance and low power consumption.
-In June 2012, JEDEC published a new UFS v1.1 standard, JESD220A, which is an update to the v1.0 standard published in 2011.
-JESD220A Universal Flash Storage v1.1 contains important amendments and references to the latest related MIPI® Alliance specifications, and may be downloaded free of charge (with registration) from the JEDEC website: http://www.jedec.org/standards-documents/results/jesd220a.
+UFS is specifically tailored for mobile applications and computing systems requiring high performance and low power consumption.
+In September 2013, JEDEC published JESD220B UFS 2.0, which is an update to the v1.1 standard published in 2012.
+JESD220B Universal Flash Storage v2.0 offers increased link bandwidth for performance improvement, a security features extension as well as additional power saving features over the prior version.
+The new standard may be downloaded free of charge (with registration) from the JEDEC website.

 First published in February 2011, UFS is designed to be the most advanced specification for both embedded and removable Flash memory-based storage in mobile devices such as smartphones and tablets.
 The initial data throughput for UFS is 300 megabytes per second (MB/s) over the bus in both uplink and downlink directions simultaneously, without infringing on bandwidth needed for other applications.
 UFS offers a low active power level and a near-zero idle power level, which, combined with the power-saving attributes of the related MIPI specifications, allows for significant reductions in device power consumption.
 The UFS standard adopts the well-known SCSI Architecture Model and command protocols supporting multiple commands with command queuing features and enabling a multi-thread programming paradigm.
 This differs from conventional Flash-based memory cards and embedded Flash solutions which process one command at a time, limiting random read/write access performance.
 The UFS HCI specification and the adoption of SCSI provide a well-known software programming model and are enabling wider market adoption.